applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parameters.md

 # User-defined parameters

-If you want to make it possible for users to create custom parameters, create an [ACAQDynamicParameterHolder](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQDynamicParameterHolder.html) as sub-parameter.
+If you want to make it possible for users to create custom parameters, create an [JIPipeDynamicParameterHolder](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeDynamicParameterHolder.html) as sub-parameter.
 You can control the list of allowed parameter types and other settings.

 {{% notice warning %}}
-Do not forget to deep-copy the ACAQDynamicParameterHolder.
+Do not forget to deep-copy the JIPipeDynamicParameterHolder.
 The class has a copy constructor for such an operation.
 {{% /notice %}}
 {{% notice warning %}}
 Please do not forget to listen for the ParameterStructureChangedEvent and pass it to the algorithm's event bus.
 Otherwise there can be issues with the extension builder.
-ACAQAlgorithm comes with a pre-made function registerSubParameters() that should be called in the constructors.
+JIPipeAlgorithm comes with a pre-made function registerSubParameters() that should be called in the constructors.
 {{% /notice %}}

 # Full control

-You can inherit from [ACAQCustomParameterHolder](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQCustomParameterHolder.html) to define all parameters manually without the need for an [ACAQDynamicParameterHolder](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQDynamicParameterHolder.html) or annotations.
+You can inherit from [JIPipeCustomParameterHolder](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeCustomParameterHolder.html) to define all parameters manually without the need for an [JIPipeDynamicParameterHolder](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeDynamicParameterHolder.html) or annotations.